Country Profile: Guinea-Bissau

 Energy

-Energy access remains limited in Guinea-Bissau, with only 37.4% of the population having electricity.
-The country relies heavily on fossil fuels, which make up 96.5% of its electricity generation capacity.
+Electricity access in Guinea-Bissau is limited, with only 37.4% of the total population having access in 2022.
+The country's energy production is almost entirely dependent on fossil fuels, constituting approximately 96.5% of installed capacity.

 Environment